 What Kind Of Insoles Can I Wear With Barefoot Shoes?

-A note about orthotics: Orthotics can be a short term therapeutic tool if you are recovering from an injury (see my thoughts on arch support here).
-But specifically when it comes to barefoot shoes, I recommend against using a rigid orthotic inside them – the flexible outsoles of barefoot shoes can’t keep a hard insert stable and that will stress the joints above your foot.
-So if you are someone who needs a rigid orthotic I suggest pairing it with one of the thicker, more cushioned options from this list.
+But specifically when it comes to barefoot shoes, you want to make sure the orthotic is stable inside the shoe before wearing – the flexible outsoles of barefoot shoes might not keep a rigid insert stable and that can stress the joints in and above your foot.
+So if you are someone who needs a rigid orthotic I suggest pairing it with one of the thicker, more cushioned options from this list, or at least making sure that the orthotic is stable inside your shoes.

 Now let’s get to the insoles I love to use in barefoot shoes!